International-Slackline-Association/slackmap/docs/proposal.md

 - Simplicity.
 It must focus on simplicity both in technical and presentational aspects simply because,
   - It needs to survive potentially decades with volunteered effort which requires long lasting motivation and organization and therefore minimal effort for everybody
-  - It will receive countless requests and changes over time as well as the maintenance which will be an exponential burden as time goes on.
+  - It will receive countless requests and changes over time.
+The maintenance will be an exponential burden as time goes on.
-- Tech Stack must be build on mainstream tools.
+- The Tech Stack must be build on mainstream tools.
   - Its easier to on board volunteers when the tech stack follows the mainstream trends.
 It helps with motivation, learning curve etc...

 ## General concepts/entities